MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-send-and-receive-context-information-in-a-lync-conversation.md

 ### To handle the ConversationAdded event

 1. Read the state of the conversation IM modality.
-If it is not [Microsoft.Lync.Model.Conversation.ModalityState](https://msdn.microsoft.com/library/jj293265\(v=office.15\))**.Notified**, then the conversation started locally and you must add a remote user as a participant.
+If it's not [Microsoft.Lync.Model.Conversation.ModalityState](https://msdn.microsoft.com/library/jj293265\(v=office.15\))**.Notified**, then the conversation started locally and you must add a remote user as a participant.

 2. Register for the [Conversation.ParticipantAdded](https://msdn.microsoft.com/library/jj275759\(v=office.15\)) event.